VWO Testing

 Variations: 2

-As you can see in the above tables, the higher the expected increase in the conversion rate (which also reflects how big the change made by you), the lesser will be the duration for which you will have to run the test.
+As you can see in the above tables, the higher the expected increase in the conversion rate (which also reflects how big the change you made), the lesser the duration for which you will have to run the test.

 The only difference between the two tables is the number of daily visitors received by the sites.

-This clearly shows that a high-traffic site can test small changes as much as they want.
+This clearly shows that a high-traffic site can test small changes as much as it wants.
 But for sites that receive less traffic, it is best to make big changes (at least to start with).
 After this, you can tweak your new, winner-design and optimize it further for small wins.

 When No Matter What Tweak You Test, You Get Negative Results